IliasEfth/NfaToDfaTransform/README.md

 # NfaToDfaTransform
 Implemtening mode .
-C# console Porject that can transform a nfa description to dfa description
+C# console Porject that can transform a nfa description to dfa description.
+You will find the project files on master branch